2018 Tech Gifts: Best Gadgets Under $100

 Buy This Gift for Someone Who Loves to Read

-While the 2015 refresh of the Kindle Fire tablets have received tons of attention, the standard Amazon Kindle is still a quiet powerhouse.
+The standard Amazon Kindle got a boost last year and is still a solid choice for a starter e-reader.
 It continues to receive positive praise due to the ability to read books in sunlight as well as its storage capacity.
 You can easily load up 1,000+ books on the device and take your entire library with you while on the go.

 MSRP: $79 | Lowest Price on Ben’s: $50